dnav/dynlink/draft-ietf-core-dynlink.md

 ## Attribute Definitions

-This specification defines Conditional Notification Attributes, which provide for fine-grained control of notification and state synchronization when using CoRE Observe {{RFC7641}} or Link Bindings.
+This specification defines Conditional Notification Attributes, which provide for fine-grained control of notification and state synchronization when using CoRE Observe {{RFC7641}} or Link Bindings (see {{bindings}}).
 Conditional Notification Attributes define the conditions that trigger a notification.

 When resource interfaces following this specification are made available over CoAP, the CoAP Observation mechanism {{RFC7641}} MAY also be used to observe any changes in a resource, and receive asynchronous notifications as a result.
 A resource marked as Observable in its link description SHOULD support these Conditional Notification Attributes.